janjiralakirankumar/DevOpsEssentials-CaseStudy/README.md

 ## AWS HAPROXY TASK

-### Create two EC2 instances and install apache2 web-server in it.
-Launch the third EC2 instance and install HA-PROXY in it.
+1. Create two EC2 instances and install apache2 web-server in it.
+2. Launch the third EC2 instance and install HA-PROXY in it.
 The HA-PROXY instance should act as a load balancer for the two Apache web-server instances

 <a href="https://github.com/cloudthat-devops/genpact_capstone_batch1/blob/main/AWS_HAPROXY/AWS%20Hands%20on%20Lab-Hproxy.pdf">See the solution here</a>

 <a href="https://github.com/cloudthat-devops/genpact_capstone_batch1/blob/main/AWS_HAPROXY/haproxy_lab_notes.md">See the alternate solution here</a>

 ## Terraform Task :

-### Problem Statement: Launch an Ubuntu EC2 instance (t2.micro) to be used as your terraform workstation.
-From that WS, using terraform, launch an EC2 instance (instance type: t2.micro, OS: Red Hat Linux) to be used as an ansible workstation for the ansible task.
+**Problem Statement:** Launch an Ubuntu EC2 instance (t2.micro) to be used as your terraform workstation.
+From that WS, using terraform, launch an EC2 instance (**Instance type:** t2.micro, OS: Red Hat Linux) to be used as an ansible workstation for the ansible task.
 Ensure that you create a key (using ssh-keygen) and use it while launching the EC2, so that we can SSH into the ansible WS once it is created.

 ### Hints:
 In your terraform WS, install terraform using following commands

 ```
 $ sudo apt update